zjwzcx/GLEAM/data/README.md

 **Consolidated Version (GLEAM)**

-We provide all the preprocessed data used in our work, including mesh files and ground-truth surface points.
+We provide all the preprocessed data used in our work, , including mesh files (in `obj` folder), ground-truth surface points (in `gt` folder) and asset indexing files (in `urdf` folder).
 The directory structure should be as follows.

 ```
 data_gleam